Queen Elizabeth's Grammar School, Ashbourne

-Queen Elizabeth's School (QEGS) is a non-selective academy school for 11- to 18-year-olds in the town of Ashbourne, Derbyshire, England.
+Queen Elizabeth's School (QEGS) is a coeducational comprehensive academy school for 11- to 18-year-olds in the town of Ashbourne, Derbyshire, England.
 In the academic year 2009–10, there were 1,396 pupils on roll.

 Both the main school and 6th form have in the past appeared within the top 25 in league tables, and in October 2008, Ofsted marked the school as "good" or "outstanding" in all sections.
 However in 2013 Ofsted marked the school as 'requires improvement' in 3 of the 4 categories.
 In 2009 the school celebrated 100 years at the Green Road site.